otaheri/GRAB/README.md

 - Visualizing and rendering GRAB sequences

 ## Getting started
-In order to use the GRAB dataset please follow the below steps:
+In order to use the GRAB dataset please follow carefully the steps below, in this exact order:

 - 1. Download the grab dataset from [this website](http://grab.is.tue.mpg.de).
 - 2. Organize the ZIP files in the following structure.
 Our [script](http://comming.soon) can help you automate this.